byooooo/Database-Systems-Project/README.md

 # Notice

-this project has been migrated to [https://github.com/albertsema/paper_chasers](https://github.com/albertsema/paper_chasers)
+this project has been migrated to [https://github.com/albertsema/paper_chasers](https://github.com/albertsema/paper_chasers) in order to get it connected with Heroku.